 There are no formal entry requirements to study this qualification, but it’s very important you’re well prepared to study mathematics at this level.

-You do need experience in mathematics – you should have a working knowledge of most of the following topics:
+You should have a working knowledge of most of the following topics:

 - arithmetic of whole numbers, decimals and fractions (including negative numbers, powers and roots);

 - algebraic manipulation, such as multiplying out brackets, factorising simple expressions, solving linear and quadratic equations, manipulating algebraic fractions and manipulating powers of variables;